 A few years ago, I shared a post called, Want to Close the Achievement Gap, Close the Relationship Gap.
-That blog post is a few years old, but today I was thinking about it again.
+Today I was thinking about it again.
 Partially because I don’t want people to look at that post in isolation.
-In the post shared a slide about how families of color in our community like to receive information, in-person and via phone.
+In the post, I shared a slide about how families of color in our community like to receive information, in-person and via phone.
 I can’t say this is true for other communities and am hoping people don’t make overly broad generalizations based on that one slide.
 The process to getting to those results was just as important as the data shared out from the survey.
 As an example, two different people asked if they could see the survey questions we used in the hopes of embedding those questions into their own surveys.
 I sent them a link to where the survey questions can be found.
 (The survey design team and organization posted the data to practice transparency and to build trust with the community.)
 I also told the people asking for the survey questions that asking these questions isn’t enough to get them good data, the process itself was as important as the results.
 Put another way, phub the process, you phub the results.

 Designing a Better Process